 You may feel that it will never feel better and nothing will help – these can go along with feeling in crisis, but these feelings will pass, and you can feel better.
 Whatever the cause, if you feel unsafe or that you cannot cope, you need to seek help and assistance immediately.
 Please see the ‘urgent support – contact details’ section below.

-A new mental health helpline and support service is available 24 hours a day for local residents during the current Coronavirus pandemic.
+Our mental health helpline and support service is available 24 hours a day, seven days a week for residents of Derby and Derbyshire.
 Call 0800 028 0077.
 Learn more on our helpline page.

 In a medical emergency or life-threatening situation, attend your nearest Accident & Emergency (A&E) or call 999.